 Although legislation isn’t enough to stamp out abuse in maternity wards completely, it does give people a way to pursue their reproductive rights, write legal researchers in the journal of the Royal College of Obstetricians and Gynaecologists.
 At the very least, these are ways to acknowledge that this happens to women in the first place.

 South Africa doesn’t yet have any laws that would make obstetric violence a criminal offence, but calls for it to be considered are starting to be voiced and researchers say the country’s legal system could allow for such laws.

 But in the meantime, everyone who assists a woman during labour, including those in leadership positions, has the responsibility to make mistreatment during childbirth become obsolete, Mitchell says.

 As for me, my plan is to respect the oath I’m going to take in December — a pact to do no harm.
 I know that will be difficult.

 I’m likely to have too many people to treat and not enough time or equipment to help them as much as I’d like to, on what could be the worst day of their lives.

 Under such circumstances, I’m not sure that I’ll have the moral courage to choose what’s right over what’s easy.

 Additional reporting by Joan van Dyk & Linda Pretorius.

-Regan Boden is a final year medical student at the University of Cape Town.
-He spent a month with Bhekisisa between June and July of 2022 as part of his degree, which allows fifth and sixth year students to pick any elective related to the field of medicine or research.
+As a final year medical student at the University of Cape Town, Regan Boden spent a month with Bhekisisa between June and July of 2022 as part of his degree, which allows fifth and sixth year students to pick any elective related to the field of medicine or research.